Published: May 2023

 Flood Plain Definition

 4.2.1 Flood plains store and convey water during times of flood.
 These functions are important in the wider flood management system.
 A river or fluvial flood plain is a generally flat area adjacent to a watercourse/river where water flows in time of flooding or would flow but for the presence of flood defences.
 A coastal flood plain is a generally flat area adjacent to the sea where water flows in a flood, attributed to the combination of high tide levels, surge, wave action and sea level rise or would flow but for the presence of coastal flood defences.
 Estuarine flooding can originate from a combination of both river and coastal sources.
 In such areas the policy will apply to the greatest flood risk, normally the higher flood level and greater area of flood inundation.
 The limits of the flood plain are defined by the peak water level of an appropriate return period event.
-Flood risk areas are depicted on the latest version of Flood Maps NI on the DfI Rivers website.
+Flood risk areas are depicted on the latest version of Flood Maps NI on DfI Rivers website.

 4.2.2 For planning proposes, taking into account climate change predictions based on the latest available scientific evidence, fluvial and coastal flood plains are defined below:

 4.2.3 New development within a flood plain will not only be at risk of flooding itself but it will add to the risk of flooding elsewhere.
-The cumulative effect of piecemeal development within a river flood plain can also redirect flows and will also underlines is natural function in accommodating and attenuating flood water.
+The cumulative effect of piecemeal development within a river flood plain can also redirect flows and will also undermine its natural function in accommodating and attenuating flood water.
 Therefore avoiding development in flood plains is the most cost-effective and sustainable method of managing flood risk.

 4.2.4 The SPPS policy states built development must not be permitted within the flood plains of rivers or the sea unless the following circumstances apply: